-MLR review can be challenging.
+MLR and medsci review can be challenging.
 Review teams are required to balance priorities, workloads, and team dynamics–all while moving advertising and promotional materials through review quickly and compliantly.
-Based on our experience working with life science organizations to optimize the ad/promo process, we’re sharing four strategies for overcoming common MLR review challenges.
+Based on our experience working with life science organizations to optimize the ad/promo process, we’re sharing four strategies for overcoming common MLR and medsci review challenges.

 If: You’re getting unsolicited feedback